 Begin to Fill Your Reading Gap

-To get you started on understanding the potential of what your eyes can do, you are invited – at NO charge – to check out my favorite exercise called Discipline Your Eyes through the One Day Access Pass to the Rev It Up Reading Online Course.
+To get you started on understanding the potential of what your eyes can do, you are invited – at NO charge – to check out my favorite exercise called Discipline Your Eyes through the Free Reading Tune Up to the Rev It Up Reading Online Course.
 It will get you started on the next chapter of your adult reading experience.